 For advice on animal welfare or to submit an applicationContact us

-The Council’s Animal Policy sets out it’s position on a range of animal welfare issues and aims to provide elected members, Council officials, the business sector and the general public with information and guidance on these issues.
+Our Animal Policy sets out our position on a range of animal welfare issues and aims to provide elected members, Council officials, the business sector and the general public with information and guidance on these issues.
 It embraces the following principles:

 - The Council is convinced that we all have responsibility to our fellow creatures.
 It seeks to inform our citizens about these responsibilities and explain how best they can be met.